yadukrishnanp2001/MNIST---Digit-Recognition/README.md

 # MNIST---Digit-Recognition

-Developed a digit recognition model using TensorFlow and Keras.
-The architecture includes a sequential neural network with ReLU activation.
-Trained on MNIST (60,000 grayscale digits), the model achieved 98% accuracy in 5 epochs.
-Demonstrates proficiency in neural network training for digit recognition tasks.
+This project presents a deep learning model for digit recognition using TensorFlow and Keras.
+The architecture includes a sequential neural network with input and output layers, plus two hidden layers using ReLU activation.
+Trained on MNIST, comprising 60,000 grayscale digit images, the model reached 98% accuracy on validation after 5 epochs.
+With TensorFlow and Keras, this project showcases expertise in neural network training, ideal for exploring digit recognition.